Septic Arthritis

 (follow link for dosing & monitoring)

-Penicillin or cephalosporin allergy with higher risk for allergic reaction or, clinically stable with history of documented MRSA infection or carriage within the last 6 months
+Penicillin or cephalosporin allergy with higher risk for allergic reaction OR clinically stable with prior MRSA

-Please confirm clindamycin susceptibility if prior cultures are available, tailor antibiotics to past susceptibility
+Please confirm clindamycin susceptibility if prior cultures are available

 Clindamycin 13 mg/kg/dose (max 900 mg/dose) IV q8h